June 04, 2018

 Causes of Osteoporosis

 Osteoporosis is caused by an imbalance between bone loss and bone formation, known as bone remodeling.
 Throughout life, old bone is lost and new bone is added to the skeleton.
 During childhood and adolescence, new bone is added faster than old bone is removed.
-As a result, bones become heavier, larger, and
+As a result, bones become heavier, larger, and more dense.
+Peak bone mass is reached around age 30.
+From that point on, more bone is lost than is replaced, usually at a slow rate.
+When women reach menopause and their estrogen level drops, bone loss begins to happen faster than bone replacement.
+If not treated, excessive bone loss can lead to osteoporosis.
+Osteoporosis is more likely to occur if optimal bone mass was not achieved during the bone-building years.

 In addition to bone loss, density also plays a role in bone health.
 Bone density is determined in part by the amount of calcium, phosphorus, and other minerals contained within the framework of the bone.
 As the mineral content of a bone (especially calcium) decreases, the bone becomes weaker.
 Getting enough calcium and vitamin D, as well as exercising regularly help ensure that bones stay strong throughout life.
 An estimated 10 million Americans have osteoporosis, 80% of whom are women.